bwsw/sj-platform/SJDocs/source/Tutorial.rst

 Please, note, the deployment is described for one default Mesos-slave with available ports [31000-32000].

-If you are planning to launch an instance with greater value of "parallelizm", i.e. to run tasks on more than 1 nodes, you need to increase the "executor_registration_timeout" parameter for Mesos-slave.
+If you are planning to launch a module with greater value of the "parallelizm" parameter, i.e. to run tasks on more than 1 nodes, you need to increase the "executor_registration_timeout" parameter for Mesos-slave.

 The requirements to Mesos-slave: